MingyuShengSMY/SpectralClusteringSIS/README.md

 @inproceedings{sheng2024revisiting,
-  title={Revisiting Surgical Instrument Segmentation Without Human Intervention: A Graph Partitioning View}, author={Sheng, Mingyu and Fan, Jianan and Liu, Dongnan and Kikinis, Ron and Cai, Weidong}, booktitle={Proceedings of the 1st International Workshop on Multimedia Computing for Health and Medicine}, pages={16--25}, year={2024}
+  title={Revisiting Surgical Instrument Segmentation Without Human Intervention: A Graph Partitioning View}, author={Sheng, Mingyu and Fan, Jianan and Liu, Dongnan and Kikinis, Ron and Cai, Weidong}, booktitle={Proceedings of the 32nd ACM International Conference on Multimedia (ACM MM 2024) Workshop on Multimedia Computing for Health and Medicine (MCHM)}, pages={16--25}, year={2024}
 }